Monotone comparative statics for submodular functions, with an application to aggregated deferred acceptance: An application to NTU matching

-The idea of the algorithm is to update the constraint $\bar{\mu}$ to take into account the discrepancies between demand and offer.
-The algorithm is comprised of the three classical phases in deferred acceptance: a proposal phase, a disposal phase, and an update phase.
-The $x$'s make their offers within these that are available to them, initially, the full set of potential offers; the $y$'s pick the offers among the offers that were made to them; and the offers that have not been picked are no longer available to the $x$'s.
+The algorithm is comprised of the three classical phases of the deferred acceptance algorithm: a proposal phase, a disposal phase, and an update phase.
+The $x$'s make their offers within these that are available to them, initially, the full set of potential offers; the $y$'s pick the offers among those that were made to them; and the offers that have not been picked are no longer available to the $x$'s.

 Numerically, the proposal and disposal phases require optimizing convex functions, which in itself is not costly \cite{GalichonSalanie2015}, but we do not provide here a convergence rate for the numerical scheme.
 However algorithm~\ref{algo:lda} defines a constructive method to show the existence of a generalized equilibrium matching.
 Indeed, under modest assumptions on $G$ and $H$, the algorithm converges toward a generalized equilibrium matching.